Fresh Peach Dutch Baby

 It’ll sizzle like crazy.

-This whole thing goes back in the oven and will need to bake for 20-22 minutes at 425 degrees F.
+This whole dutch baby goes back in the oven and will need to bake for 20-22 minutes at 425 degrees F.

-I tried to sneak a peek of this thing baking.
+I tried to sneak a peek of this peach dutch baby baking.

 When it comes out of the oven, it’ll be puffed and beautiful with crispy edges.